hit9/Simple-Pools/README.md

 Simple Pools
 ------------

-Simple "Thread Pool" and "Process Pool" implement with standard library `threading` and `multiprocessing`.
+Simple `Thread Pool` and `Process Pool` implementation for Python, with standard library `threading` and `multiprocessing`.

 What For
 --------

 Many cases we need our own pool implementation, this code tells where to start.

+PS: I don't like the `multiprocessing.Pool`, which has a lot of unexpected problems, our own pool is more flexible.

 Usage
 -----